amay/resume/resume.md

 Substantial
 : *Lead Developer*
   __2011 - Present__
   Lead teams building software products across a wide variety of industries and technology stacks.
-Collaboratively work with multi-disciplinary teams to find novel solutions for tricky problems.
-Help clients move products from early inception to full market adoption.
+Develop beautiful UIs and efficient APIs all in the same day.
+Work collaboratively with multi-disciplinary teams to find novel solutions for tricky problems.
+Help clients rapidly move products from early inception to full market adoption.
 Challenge team to focus on learning and mentoring as primary objectives.

 GridPoint, Inc.
 : *Software Developer*
   __2009 - 2011__
-  Developed full stack smart grid products, focused on electric vehicle charging, built using java server technologies.
+  Developed full stack smart grid products, focused on wind power and electric vehicle charging, built using Java server technologies.
+Delivered dev-ops automation system built in Rails allowing for quick provisioning of new production environments.

 Impinj, Inc.
 : *Digital Design Engineer*
   __2006 - 2009__
-  Created digital control circuitry for non-volatile memory integrated circuits (e.g. flash drives).
-Developed design automation and verification system and tools in Ruby.
-Worked with entire design team to successfully develop three new product lines, while participating in over 14 projects in a variety of roles, including lead digital designer.
+  Created digital control circuitry for non-volatile memory integrated circuits (e.g. flash drives and RFID).
+Developed design automation system and verification tools in Ruby.
+Worked with entire design team to successfully develop three new product lines, while participating in over 14 projects in a variety of roles, including Lead Digital Designer.

 ------